Exploring Persona Sentiment Sensitivity in Personalized Dialogue Generation: Are LLMs Sensitive to Users' Polarity?

 \paragraph{Pairing User Profiles} We leverage the polarized user profiles described in \S\ref{sec:userprofile}, along with the original ConvAI2~\cite{dinan2020second} user profiles, to construct a range of dialogue scenarios—including both homogeneous (e.g., two negative profiles) and heterogeneous (e.g., one negative profile and one positive profile configurations.)
 Specifically, we create five pairing types, each with 3K user pairs: \begin{itemize}[leftmargin=0pt, label={}] \item \textit{Original Pairing:} Two original ConvAI2 profiles, serving as a baseline. \item \textit{Negative Pairing:} Two Negative Profiles are paired. \item \textit{Mixed Pairing:} Two Mixed Profiles are paired. \item \textit{Positive Pairing:} Two Positive Profiles are paired. \item \textit{Opposite Pairing:} One Negative and one Positive Profiles are paired.
 To reduce bias caused by prompt ordering~\cite{lu2021fantastically}, half the pairs begin with the negative, and half begin with the positive. \end{itemize}

 \paragraph{Experiment Pipeline} For each pairing configuration, we feed all user pairs into four modern LLMs—LLaMa-3.1-8B-Instruct~\cite{dubey2024llama}, Qwen-2.5-7B-Instruct~\cite{yang2024qwen2}, Ministral-8B-Instruct~\cite{jiang2024mixtral}, and Gemma-2-9B-Instruct~\cite{team2024gemma}—which collectively generate 60K dialogues and filter out outliers, as mentioned in \S\ref{sec:generation}.
 We ensure that every model processes the same user pairs in the identical order.
 Dialogues where the model refuses to respond or produces repetitive utterances are discarded, resulting in approximately 58K valid dialogues.
 We provide a detailed distribution of dialogues by pairing scenario and model in Appendix~\ref{sec:statistics}.
 Finally, we apply four consistency metrics and four coherence metrics to all dialogues, aggregating the results by pairing type and LLM.
+For utilizing GPT-4o as backbone LLM, we report the results in Appendix~\ref{sec:gpt}.